jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) signed the intended agreement; or
   (b) agreed to any of the terms and conditions specified in the intended agreement.

-### 65 Terms and conditions of employment where no collective agreement applies
+### 65 Form and content of individual employment agreement
-(1) The individual employment agreement of an employee whose work is not covered by a collective agreement that binds his or her employer—
-  (a) must be in writing; and
+(1) The individual employment agreement of an employee— (a) must be in writing; and
   (b) may contain such terms and conditions as the employee and employer think fit.
 (2) However, the individual employment agreement—